zatarain/jarnik/README.md

 The name for this build system will be Jarník, inspired on Vojtěch Jarník (1897 - 1970).
 Janik was a czech mathematician who published (1930) an algorithm to find the Minimun Spaning Tree (MST) in a connected graph.

-We will call “legos” to the built repositories.
+In order to avoid confusions with the terms packages, name space, modules, etcetera, we will call "legos" to the repositories.

 ## Tenets